rovi1013/project-digitalization/README.md

 ## TODOs

-- [ ] Which instant messaging protocol should we use?
+- [x] Which instant messaging protocol should we use?
+    - Telegram
 - [ ] Which modules from RIOT-OS do we need?
-- [ ] Create the project architecture.
+- [x] Create the project architecture.
 - [ ] Develop the application.
 - [ ] Present the project.